 Missy (she/her) joined JFCS in 2010, originally as a social work intern with Portland State University (PSU).
 In her current role as full-time behavioral health social worker, she provides individual, group and in-home counseling to adults and is certified as a provider under Medicare, CareOregon, Aetna, Providence and Optum.

-Missy joined JFCS in 2010, originally as a Portland State University (PSU) Social Work intern.
-She is now the Behavioral Health Social Worker in the JFCS Counseling Department.
-In this role, she provides individual, group, and in-home counseling to adults and is certified as a provider under Medicare, Care Oregon, Aetna, Providence, and Optum.
-Missy is a Licensed Clinical Social Worker (LCSW) and obtained a Master of Social Work degree from PSU in 2016, a Graduate Certificate in Gerontology from PSU’s Institute on Aging, and is a Certified Advanced Grief Counseling Specialist.
+Missy is a Licensed Clinical Social Worker (LCSW) and earned her Master of Social Work from PSU in 2016, a Graduate Certificate in Gerontology from PSU’s Institute on Aging and is a Certified Advanced Grief Counseling Specialist (CAGCS).

-Becoming a Clinical Social Worker has been a lifelong dream for Missy and she is quite grateful for the invaluable experiences she has gained throughout her time at JFCS.
-In her personal time, Missy enjoys cooking, podcasts, and cuddling with her adorable dog, Abbey.
+Becoming a clinical social worker has been a lifelong dream for Missy and she is quite grateful for the invaluable experiences she has gained at JFCS.
+In her personal time, Missy enjoys cooking, indoor cycling and cuddling with her adorable dog, Abbey.
 She also loves elephants and is proud to be a natural redhead.